Marquesledivan/pipeline-generator/README.md

 # pipeline-generator

-This is a Python CLI that generates *.gitlab-ci.yml* or *bitbucket-pipelines.yml* output  in **infrastructure-live** repositories.
+This is a Python CLI that generates *.gitlab-ci.yml* output  in **infrastructure-live** repositories.

 ## Prerequisites

-* Python 3.6 or higher
+* Python 3.10 or higher
 * pip
 * docker(optional)